habi12ba/Project/README.md

 ## Exercise 1 – Problem Statement on Design Patterns

 Problem Statement on Design patterns
 Two use cases to demonstrate two behavioural design pattern.
 **Observer**
 **Strategy**

 Two use cases to demonstrate two creational design pattern.
 **Factory**
 **Singleton**

 Two use cases to demonstrate two structural design pattern.
 **Adaptor**
 **Composite**
 ---

 ## Exercise 2: 3) The Mars Rover Programming

 This System must be designed to be flexible, reusable, and extensible.
 To achieve this, design patterns are applied.
-Below are the two use cases for each required pattern:

 # Mars Rover Simulation